knocklabs/telegraph/packages/tabs/README.md

 - `defaultValue`: String - ID of the initially active tab
 - `value`: String - Controlled value for the active tab
 - `onValueChange`: Function - Callback when the active tab changes
-- `orientation`: 'horizontal' | 'vertical' - Orientation of the tabs
 - `disabled`: Boolean - Disables all tabs when true
-- `className`: String - Additional CSS class names

 ### Tab
 - `value`: String (required) - Unique identifier for the tab
 - `disabled`: Boolean - Disables this specific tab
 - `onClick`: Function - Additional callback when tab is clicked
-- `className`: String - Additional CSS class names
 - `leadingIcon`: Object - Icon to display at the start of the tab
   - `icon`: ComponentType - The icon component to render
   - `alt`: String - Alternative text for the icon
 - `trailingIcon`: Object - Icon to display at the end of the tab
   - `icon`: ComponentType - The icon component to render
   - `alt`: String - Alternative text for the icon
-- `variant`: 'solid' | 'outline' | 'ghost' - Visual style of the tab
-- `size`: '1' | '2' | '3' - Size of the tab (1=small, 2=medium, 3=large)
+- `icon`: Object - Icon to display at the end of the tab
+  - `icon`: ComponentType - The icon component to render
+  - `alt`: String - Alternative text for the icon

 ### TabList
-- `hasBorder`: Boolean - Whether to show a bottom border (default: true)
 - `loop`: Boolean - Whether keyboard navigation loops from last to first tab
-- `className`: String - Additional CSS class names

 ### TabPanel
 - `value`: String (required) - ID of the tab this panel is associated with
 - `forceMount`: Boolean - Whether to force mounting when tab is inactive
-- `className`: String - Additional CSS class names